 Applications for 2 persons or more must be completed when the primary applicant is married or in a common-law relationship, or where the applicant wishes RecACCESS grant benefits to be applicable to immediate family members or other dependents living in the same household for which the applicant is the primary caregiver.

 Applicants who are under the age of 18 and are supported by a caregiver will only be considered as part of a family application.
 Applicants who are over the age of 18 but under the age of 25, and who are enrolled in a full-time post secondary education program will only be considered as part of a family application (proof of enrollment within a qualifying full-time post-secondary education program must be provided at the time of registration).

-RecACCESS credits may be applied against registered recreation programs or memberships provided directly by the City of Barrie.
+RecACCESS credits may be applied against registered recreation programs provided directly by the City of Barrie.

 Personal information collected for the RecACCESS program is collected pursuant to the Municipal Freedom of Information and Protection of Privacy Act, M.56, R.S.O.
 1990, as amended, and will be used for the purpose of administering the RecACCESS fee assistance program, administration of the City of Barrie’s recreation programs including registration in these programs, and for periodic mailings pertaining to RecACCESS, and the City of Barrie’s recreation programs.

 Jumpstart is a national charity that offers financial support to assist families living below Revenue Canada’s Low-Income Cut-Off (LICO) with the costs of registration, equipment, and/or transportation for children and youth’s recreation and sport programs.
 You can find more information for Jumpstart on their

 The Passport program helps adults with a developmental disability stay involved in their communities and live as independently as possible.
 It provides direct funding for community participation services and supports (e.g., recreation programs).
 The program also provides funding for caregiver respite for primary caregivers of adults with developmental disabilities.
 For more information, visit